i18next/i18next-scanner/README.md

     // parse the content and loop over the results

     _.each(results, function(result) {
-        var defaultKey = sha1(result.value); // returns a SHA-1 hash value as its default key parser.parseValue(result.value, result.defaultKey || defaultKey);
+        var defaultKey = hash(result.value); // returns a hash value as its default key parser.parseValue(result.value, result.defaultKey || defaultKey);
     });
 };